Complaints policy

 5. How we will receive and respond to complaints

 5.2 We operate a service-led approach to complaint handling because our frontline colleagues have the specialist knowledge needed to resolve complaints quickly and effectively.
-A response may therefore be provided directly to a customer by any staff member of The Riverside Group, which does include our maintenance and repairs teams, Evolve Facility Services or Riverside Direct.
+A response may therefore be provided directly to a customer by any staff member of The Riverside Group, which does include our maintenance and repairs teams, Evolve Facility Services or Riverside Property Services.

 Stage One